alicehua11/W207_ML_finalproject/README.md

 The topics are not evenly distributed.
 Given the distribution of the data, regression might not be the best model for the job.
 We found because our data has a lot of variance as well as a fat-tailed distribution, regression cannot fully capture that, a neural network with more data to train can potentially improve the results more.

+## Files:
+There are three notebooks, Data_Gathering, Feature_Engineering and Regression_Models in progression of the project.
+The final data file is located in Data folder.